wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

   lawn mowed and don't care so deeply about lawn aesthetics.
 - It has a simpler offering than standard lawn service companies.
 No hedges.
 No sidewalks.
 No leaf blowing.
 Just cheap lawn mowing.
-- Its increased dimensions of value are in price and convenience.
+- Its increased value dimensions are in price and convenience.
-- It is "good enough".
-Typical lawn mowing companies are professionals charging up to $50-100/hr for mowing and landscaping.
-Typical LawnMowingOnline.com contractors are people making minimum wage.
+- It is cheap and "good enough".

 #### Downsides